Akhil-Rudra/aws-devops/interview-questions/aws-cli.md

 IAM user-based credentials are long-term access keys associated with an IAM user, while IAM role-based credentials are temporary credentials obtained by assuming a role using the `sts assume-role` command.

 ### 7. How can you interact with AWS services using the AWS CLI?
 You can interact with AWS services by using AWS CLI commands specific to each service.
 For example, you can use `aws ec2 describe-instances` to list EC2 instances.
+Ex: aws ec2 start-instances --instance-ids i-xxxxxxxx, aws ec2 stop-instances --instance-ids i-xxxxxxxx, aws ec2 describe-instances, aws ec2 terminate-instances --instance-ids i-xxxxxxxx

 ### 8. What is the syntax for AWS CLI commands?
 The basic syntax for AWS CLI commands is `aws <service-name> <operation> [options]`, where you replace `<service-name>` with the service you want to interact with and `<operation>` with the desired action.